VoicingAI/ParlerVoice/README.md

 # ParlerVoice

-ParlerVoice - an open‑source, expressive text‑to‑speech model fine‑tuned on ~650 hours of curated audio by VoicingAI RnD Labs, based on `parler-tts-mini-v1.1`.
+ParlerVoice is an expressive text-to-speech model fine‑tuned on ~650 hours of curated audio by VoicingAI RnD Labs, based on the Parler‑TTS Mini v1.1 architecture.

 - Base: `parler-tts/parler-tts-mini-v1.1`
 - Data: ~650 hours (curated)